 This course is your starting point towards really understanding solid mechanics.
-You need to understand the basics to enable you to apply good practice in your FE analysis, and this course will give you the knowledge you really need for a good understanding of the principals that every engineer or designer should know.
+You need to understand the basics to enable you to apply good practice in your FE analysis, and this course will give you the knowledge you really need for a good understanding of the principles that every engineer or designer should know.

 You don't need in-depth knowledge about FEA or computational simulation.
 A working knowledge of engineering design and analysis is all you need to start out with.